trongtuyen96/cypress-framework-spec/README.md

 :gear: Parallel runs with Cypress Dashboard

-:gear: And other functions inherited from Cypress
+:gear: And other functions inherited from cypress

 ## Installation